Skip to content Skip to footer navigation

 These sales often run for several days in the lead up to Black Friday itself and then continue over the following weekend.

-Most then finish up on the following Monday, known as "Cyber Monday" due to its traditional association with online-only discounts.
+Most then finish up on the following Monday, known as 'Cyber Monday' due to its traditional association with online-only discounts.

 The Black Friday sales originated in the US, but have become increasingly common in Australia over recent years and are often seen as marking the beginning of the Christmas shopping season.